Today's Articles

 Abbé Youlou, Priest and Activist born

 Abbé Youlou was born on July 19, 1917.
 He was a Black African Congolese Roman Catholic priest, nationalist leader, and politician.
 Abbé Fulbert Youlou, whose last name means “Grape” in the Lari language, was born in Madibou in Pool.
-At nine years old, a younger child in a family of three boys, he was baptized […]
+At the age of nine, as the youngest child in a family of three boys, he […]

 learn more